tylerneylon/pumba/parse7.lua.md

     end

     function Parser:pop_mode()
+      if do_print_extras then
-      -- print('popping a mode from the parse mode stack!') assert(self)
+        print('popping a mode from the parse mode stack!') end
+      assert(self)
       self.rules = getmetatable(self.rules).up
     end